 I just have never, ever been a part of an institution or project that was so reflective.
 Every couple of months there’s a survey about how Hive has helped you, or there’s always check ins, or there’s always time for people to be involved in the community call.
 I really wish Mozilla could share their model out with other companies that are trying to do things, because it works.
 They’re student-centered, if we were students.
 They’re participant-centered.
-They think where to go next, what the people involved want.
+They think, “Where to go next?
+What do the people involved want?”

 Thinking about it now, the way Mozilla runs the Hive and the way that they run their programs, I think has kind of changed who I am as a teacher.
-Because all these check ins that they do, and how I really feel like if I give my opinion, it matters.
+Because all these check-ins that they do, and how I really feel like if I give my opinion, it matters.
 I’ve emailed them with problems I’ve had or questions, and if they can’t answer them, they send me to someone who can, and they answer it promptly.
-Or they ask me follow up questions about stuff, because you really whole heartedly care about what people that are using their tools think.
+Or they ask me follow-up questions about stuff, because you [Mozilla] really whole heartedly care about what people that are using their tools think.
 I think that’s amazing.
-I really thank them for teaching me how to really make an impactful program or an impactful experience for people is by having their voices be heard.
+I really thank them for teaching me how to really make an impactful program, or creating an impactful experience, for people is by having their voices be heard.

 Yeah, well, I’m so thankful.
 Mozilla is the best.
 I think back to the day I applied to that summer learning job, and the idea that things were going to change.
 I had no idea.
 You never know when you make these decisions that these are going to have such an impact.